usnistgov/BallotDefinition/examples/interoperable_ballot_styles.md

 ### The `Candidate` and `Contest` Elements

-The `Candidate` element contains information related to candidates or selection options. `Candidates` have IDs and their name as it appears on the ballot defined in this section.
+The `Candidate` element contains information related to candidates and used to defined contest selections. `Candidates` have IDs and their name as it appears on the ballot defined in this section.
 The IDs link candidates and the contests with which they are associated.

 ```xml
 <Candidate ObjectId="can-kamala-harris">